 - Optional: shredded cheese, chopped onions, chopped pepperoncini, chopped bell pepper, diced tomatoes, pickles, relish, mustard

-In a large skillet over medium heat, brown the ground beef and onion.
-Drain.
+In a large skillet over medium heat, brown the ground beef, and onion.

-Transfer beef and onions to a slow cooker and Add the remaining ingredients.
+Drain the beef and onions of any excess fat.
+Transfer beef and onions to a slow cooker and add the tomato sauce, salt, black pepper, ginger, cloves, cumin, and chili powder.
 Stir to blend.

 Serve over hot dogs with shredded cheese, chopped onions, and other condiments.

-To take this hot dog sauce along to a party or tailgating event, pack the covered crockpot in a container surrounded by newspapers or other insulating material.
-Or wrap it in a blanket to insulate.
+- Pack the covered crockpot in a container surrounded by newspapers or other insulating material, or wrap it in a blanket to insulate.
 Make sure it's placed on a flat surface and the cover is well secured so there's no danger of tipping or spills.
 Take it to the party, plug it in, and turn it to low.
 Serve the sauce hot from the slow cooker along with hot dogs, split buns, and toppings.